jonathanharrell/cjarellano-v2/content/posts/king-lear-a-hip-hopera-act-i-scene-i.md

   - music
   - WorkByCJArellano
 ---
 I once wrote a heist screenplay in which the characters - as part of an elaborate ruse, of course - perform a hip-hopera version of *King Lear*.
-Here's the opening scene.
+I've long toyed with the idea of developing this musical-within-a-movie into a bona fide project in its own right.
+Until then, here's the opening scene.
 Enjoy!

 KING LEAR\
 I'm the top motherfuckin' dog on my block\